 But the real training started in the field.
 We divided 260 engineers into 17 divisions.
 Each division was headed by a senior MTPTC engineer and deployed to the field in a van, with preprogrammed personal digital assistants (PDAs) in hand.
 A dozen Miyamoto engineers were spread out among the groups to provide on-site training and quality control.
 Eventually, the Pan American Development Foundation (PADF) and USAID OFDA (Office of U.S. Foreign Disaster Assistance) also became partners in the project.
 Dan O’Neil of PADF became one of the biggest supporters and proponents of the reconstruction program.

 During the first 12 months, we assessed 430,000 structures.
 We covered all the affected areas, from the densely populated concrete jungle of Port-au-Prince to the green fields of Léogâne.
 It was incredible.
 I lost 20 pounds just climbing the steep urban hills and damaged buildings.

-The engineers on the team proved wrong the negative things that had been said about Haitians.
-Misconceptions about Haitians included that they were lazy and helpless, and some people had even told me that I would lose all the engineers during the World Cup or on rainy days.
+The engineers on the team proved the negative things that had been said about Haitians entirely unfounded.
+Misconceptions about Haitians included that they were lazy, helpless, and some people had even told me that I would lose all the engineers during the World Cup or on rainy days.
 Guess what?
-These ideas were completely wrong.
-These were the most hardworking and passionate people with whom I have ever worked.
-They even showed up for work on Christmas Day and insisted on working seven days a week.
+These sentiments were completely wrong.
+These engineers are the most hardworking and passionate people with whom I have ever worked.
+They even showed up for work on Christmas Day, and insisted on working seven days a week.
 Only hurricanes and political demonstrations during elections stopped them.